urllib3/urllib3/docs/index.rst

 The highest level is the :doc:`PoolManager(...) <managers>`.

-The :class:`PoolManager` will take care of reusing connections for you whenever you request the same host. this should cover most scenarios without significant loss of efficiency, but you can always drop down to a lower level component for more granular control.
+The :class:`~urllib3.poolmanagers.PoolManager` will take care of reusing connections for you whenever you request the same host. this should cover most scenarios without significant loss of efficiency, but you can always drop down to a lower level component for more granular control.

 ::